-If Thomas Edison had stopped after his 10th failure then he would have never invented an electric bulb in his 10000th attempts.
+If Thomas Edison would have stopped after failing for 10th attempts, then he would have never invented an electric bulb in his 10,000th attempt.

-Sometime things go as per the plan or even better than the expected but on some days, they don’t.
+Sometimes things go as per the plan or even better than the expected but on some days, they don’t.
 You commit an error, have difficulty or you essentially fall flat.
-It’s unpleasant.
-But you can’t avoid it either unless you avoid doing anything at all.
+It’s unpleasant but you cannot avoid it unless you avoid doing anything at all.

-You must acknowledge the way that disappointments happen to everybody.
-Think about this experience as something where you can gain from it.
+You must acknowledge that disappointments happen to everybody.
+Think about this experience as something, where you can gain from it.
 The initial step on managing disappointment is accepting that it occurred.
 Acceptance of failure is the best way to deal with it.

 2. Stop thinking about the failure

-Never let the rejection get you.
-If it ever does, you will always think that you can never make it next time.
+Never let the rejection engulf you.
+If you allow failure to overpower you, you will always think that you can never make it next time.
 Stop thinking about failure and don’t let this stop you from succeeding in your next endeavor.
 Remember, you are not a failure just because you had a setback.

-Keep reminding yourself “Just because you failed today, does not mean that you will fail again”.
+Keep reminding yourself, “Just because you failed today, does not mean that you will fail again”.
 Keep yourself engaged in your hobbies to refresh yourself and bounce back.

-3. Give the disappointment a chance to out,
+3. Give your disappointment a chance to get out.

-Give your exhausted brain a break and engage in something that can facilitate your mind.
+Give your exhausted brain a break and engage in something that can pep-up your mind.
 Watch a favorite comedy show or go out with friends or well-wishers.
-You need to loosen up your mind to cope up the pressure and try to be happy.
+You need to loosen up your mind to cope up with the pressure and try to be happy.

 4. Give yourself 24 hours to overcome

 It’s alright to feel tragic or grieve about the failure.
-However, just allow yourself 24 hours to do as such.
-24 hours ought to be sufficient to consider the errors and from that point onward, proceed onward.
-Push ahead.
-Begin anticipating what to do straightaway, what your next activities ought to be and what you should deal with to make progress.
+However, just allow yourself 24 hours to adjust, accommodate and accept it.
+24 hours ought to be sufficient time to ponder over the mistakes and move ahead from that point onward.
+Push ahead, begin anticipating what to do straightaway, what your next activities ought to be and what you should deal with to make progress.

 5. Plan your next moves

-Try not to choose not to move on.
-Rather endeavor to make your next step effective.
-You’ve learnt from your failure.
+You’ve already learnt from your failure.
 It’s high time to buckle up and work smart to make the progress.
-Refer the link to write down your next goals and go for it to achieve.
+Write down your next goals and go for it to achieve.